jcolag/entropy-arbitrage/2022-10-08-american-dream-1.md

 ## Opportunities

-As indicated above, you can find the GitHub <i class='fab fa-github'></i> repository, with [issue tracking](https://github.com/faridkhaheshi/americandream/issues) and [pull requests](https://github.com/faridkhaheshi/americandream/pulls).
+As indicated above, you can find the GitHub repository, with [issue tracking](https://github.com/faridkhaheshi/americandream/issues) and [pull requests](https://github.com/faridkhaheshi/americandream/pulls).
 The repository hasn't seen any updates since its creation, though, and Khaheshi doesn't seem to have much recent activity, so I can't vouch for his interest in feedback.

 ## What's Adaptable?